Network Thermostat X-Series WiFi Thermostats

 Do now

-WORKAROUNDIf remote access to thermostats is required, use VPN with current security patches rather than direct internet exposure
+WORKAROUNDIf remote access to thermostats is required, use a VPN or secure remote access method rather than direct internet exposure

 Schedule — requires maintenance window